Amanda Congdon Bio

 The new business leased a shared commercial space in downtown Santa Barbara to function as a test kitchen.
 The word spread, and soon articles appeared in local papers.
 When well-known Los Angeles based vegan blogger Quarrygirl called Vegan Mario's™ SCHMICKEN™ her "new favorite product" saying it is "better than the mass produced corporate vegan meats on the market" they knew they had something.

 By early 2012, Amanda and Mario decided to go "all in", and with investors, secured a location for their kitchen in California's Ojai Valley.
 Mario, who holds an architecture degree from Pratt Institute, then designed the building that will soon house Vegan Mario's™.
-The structure is expected to be complete by Winter 2013 and Amanda, armed with a Certificate in Plant-Based Nutrition from Cornell University, is looking forward to using her extensive experience in video production to promote Vegan Mario's™.
-In addition to making commercials, she is in pre-production for a series based on their start-up.
+The structure is expected to be complete in 2014 and Amanda, armed with a Certificate in Plant-Based Nutrition from Cornell University, is looking forward to using her extensive experience in video production to promote Vegan Mario's™.

 Throughout her career, Amanda has interviewed thousands of people from celebrities such as Will Smith, Diddy, Gene Simmons and Ludacris, to senior political and media figures such as Dan Rather, Mike Huckabee and Tom Vilsack.
 But perhaps her favorite people to chat with on-camera are those she meets during her trademark man-on-the-street segments.
 She plans to incorporate these candid interviews with real people in her newest project.